Niffoxic/FoxRenderPlayground/ReadMe.md

 ```

 `Note: I will update how to build it without gui installer just in case if anyone don't trust me with .exe file XD (I will do it later tho I gotta go back to the main vulkan stuff`

+This project is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).